-For a discrete metric space, for example (the vertex set of) a graph with combinatorial metric, it carries a counting measure and then the two notions of growth coincide.
-The relation between volume growth and metric growth in a more general context will be addressed in Lemma \ref{lem:FiniteNet}.
+For a discrete metric space, for example the vertex set of a graph with the combinatorial metric, the counting measure identifies the two notions of growth.
+The relation between volume growth and metric growth in a more general setting is recorded in Lemma~\ref{lem:FiniteNet}.